 - a.
 Successfully completed the SDSU Extension Master Gardener training course and passed the final test with a minimum score of 80%. - b.
-Is working toward completion of his or her minimum 50 volunteer hours requirement. - c.
-May volunteer under the guidance of active SDSU Extension Master Gardeners (mentors) during his or her internship. - d.
-May need to complete his or her internship before being eligible for leadership positions in the local club. - e.
+Is working toward completion of his or her minimum 50-volunteer hours requirement. - May volunteer under the guidance of active SDSU Extension Master Gardeners (mentors) during his or her internship. - Shall complete internship requirements before being eligible for leadership (executive committee) positions in a local Master Gardener club. - e.
 Is not eligible to serve on the South Dakota Master Gardener (SDMG) Association Board. - f.
-Has access to SDSU Extension-provided resources such as websites, listservs, and education events.
+Has access to SDSU Extension-provided resources such as websites, listservs and education events.